 Consulting Psychologist and Executive Coach|

-Trusted Advisor to Senior Leadership Teams
+Trusted Advisor to Executive Leadership Teams

 Dr. Maynard Brusman is a consulting psychologist and executive coach.
 He is the president of Working Resources, a leadership consulting and executive coaching firm.
 We specialize in helping San Francisco Bay Area companies select and develop emotionally intelligent leaders.

 “Maynard Brusman is one of the foremost coaches in the United States.
 He utilizes a wide variety of assessments in his work with senior executives and upper level managers, and is adept at helping his clients both develop higher levels of emotional intelligence and achieve breakthrough business results.
 As a senior leader in the executive coaching field, Dr. Brusman brings an exceptional level of wisdom, energy, and creativity to his work.” — Jeffrey E. Auerbach, Ph.D., President, College of Executive Coaching

-For more information, please go to http://www.workingresources.com, write to firstname.lastname@example.org, or call 415-546-1252.
+For more information, please go to https://www.workingresources.com, write to firstname.lastname@example.org, or call 415-546-1252.

-Subscribe to Working Resources Newsletter: http://www.workingresources.com
+Subscribe to Working Resources Newsletter: https://www.workingresources.com

-Visit Maynard's Blog: http://www.workingresourcesblog.com
+Visit Maynard's Blog: https://www.workingresourcesblog.com

 Connect with me on these Social Media sites.